dmlogic/community-contributions/user-stories/As a community admin.md

 ✅ I need to manage funds
 So I can prompt and track contributions
+But not delete the only fund
+And not delete funds with key relationships

 ✅ I need to manually adjust fund balances in order to reconcile offline activity